yfeng46/SongAnalytics/README.md

 **Mission**: With a few straightforward user inputs, such as theme, specific word to be included and etc, a user can have a lyrics written out in a second.

 **Success criteria**:
-* ML criteria: use cross entropy loss function to train the model.
-The final entropy could be used to measure the model.
+* ML criteria: Use cross entropy loss function to train the model.
+Model should minize the cross entropy to ensure it learns the most from the training data.
+The final entropy could be used to measure the model performance.
 * Business criteria: After the lyrics is generated, users will be asked to rate their satisfaction of the generated lyrics in the scale 1 to 10.
 Consider the project is successiful if the satisfaction rate of user experience is higher than 8/10.

 ## Backlog
 **Develop Themes**:
+* An user without any background in lyric wirting can easily use the app to generate a lyric.
 * Users can randomly input a word and the app will output a legit lyric that could give user inspiration.
-* With different words inputs, app will render different lyrics To form your backlog, the following steps should be taken:
+* With different words inputs, app will render different lyrics.

+To form your backlog, the following steps should be taken:

 Develop themes: Desired business outcomes from project charter.